Cherokee history: 17th century: English contact

 Needham departed with a guide nicknamed 'Indian John,' while Arthur stayed in Chota to learn the Cherokee language.
 On his journey, Needham argued with 'Indian John', who killed him.
 'Indian John' tried to encourage his people to kill Arthur, too, but the chief prevented this.
 Disguised as a Cherokee, Arthur accompanied the Chota chief on raids of Spanish settlements in Florida, Indian communities on the southeast coast, and Shawnee towns on the Ohio River.
 In 1674 he was captured by the Shawnee, who discovered that he was a white man.
 The Shawnee allowed him to return to Chota.
 In June 1674, the Chota chief escorted Arthur back to his English settlement in Virginia.

-By the late 17th century, colonial traders from both Virginia and South Carolina were making regular journeys to Cherokee lands, but few wrote about their experiences.
+By the late 17th century, colonial traders from both Virginia and Carolina were making regular journeys to Cherokee lands, but few wrote about their experiences.
 Historians have studied records of colonial laws and lawsuits involving traders to learn more about these early years.
 The English and other Europeans were seeking mainly deerskins, raw material for the booming European leather industry, in exchange for which they traded European "trade goods" that featured technology new to the Native Americans, such as iron and steel tools (kettles, knives, etc.), firearms, gunpowder, and ammunition.
-In 1705, traders complained that they were losing business to the Indian slave trade, instigated and supported by Governor James Moore of the Province of South Carolina.
+In 1705, traders complained that they were losing business to the Indian slave trade, instigated and supported by Carolina Governor James Moore of the Province of South Carolina.
 Moore had commissioned people to "set upon, assault, kill, destroy, and take captive as many Indians as possible".
 When the captives were sold, slave traders split profits with the Governor.
 Although colonial governments from an early period prohibited selling alcohol to Indians, traders commonly used rum, and later whiskey, as common items of trade.

 During the early historic era, Europeans classified the Cherokee towns by such terms as Lower, Middle, and Overhill to designate them geographically, in relation to the colonists' bases on the Atlantic coast.
 The Lower Towns were situated along the headwater streams of the Keowee River(known as the Savannah River in its lower reaches), mainly in present-day western South Carolina and northeastern Georgia.
 Keowee was one of the chief Lower towns, as was Tugaloo.